-- Hex key to mount the coupling onto the robot, according to your coupling - 4 mm hex key to mount the Vacuum Gripper onto its coupling.
+- Hex key to mount the coupling onto the robot, according to your coupling - 4 mm hex key to mount the Vacuum Gripper onto its standard coupling or the I/O Coupling.

 3.2.2.
 Suction cup system

 The following tool is required to install the Suction cup system on the Vacuum Gripper: